 People who are trying to cut down on their carbs can have a tough time determining how many grams of carbs are really in the foods they buy.
-Every drugstore, supermarket, and department store in U.S. is filled with snack products that claim to be perfect for low carb diet.
-The labels on these products may list 24 grams of carbs but assure you that you only have to count 2 or 3 of these grams in your daily carb allotment.
-They may call these carbs "low impact carbs" or "net carbs" and display them prominently on the front of the product, but the carb count on the nutritional label--the only one that the FDA regulates will list a far higher carb count.
+Every drugstore and supermarket in U.S. is filled with snack products that claim to be perfect for people with diabetes or for those eating a low carb diet for weight loss.
+Often the front of the package will assert that this "low carb" product provides 2 or 3 "effective" grams of carbohydrate while the nutritional panel on the back of the package--the only part of the package that the FDA regulates--lists a much higher carbohydrate and/or sugar content.

-If these disappearing "net carbs" make you suspicious, you may prefer to buy products that list only a gram or two of carbs in their nutritional information.
-But a look at their ingredient list may show that mysterious substances like maltitol, glycerine or polydextrose are major ingredients of these bars, too--exact same substances reported on labels of bars that claim "3 grams of Net Carbs" on the front of the package and list 20-something grams of carbs in their nutritional information panel.
+If these disappearing make you suspicious, you may prefer to buy products that list only a gram or two of carbs in their nutritional information panel.
+But a look at their ingredient list may show that mysterious substances like maltitol, glycerine or polydextrose are major ingredients of these bars, too--and that these are the exact same substances reported on labels of the bars that claim to supply only "3 grams of Net Carbs" on the front of the package and list 20-something grams of carbs in their nutritional information panel.

-What's Going on Here?Most of these "low carb" products are sweetened with substances called "sugar alcohols."
-Maltitol, lacitol, and sorbitol are some of names of these sweeteners.
+Deceptive Labels Trick Those Just Beginning to Cut Down on CarbsMost of these "low carb" products are sweetened with substances called "sugar alcohols," which the FDA allows manufacturers to describe as "sugar free."
+You will find these chemicals in almost every product found in your supermarket as suitable for people with diabetes.
+The most common are maltitol, lacitol, and sorbitol.
 Despite the name, these aren't sugars or alcohols.
 They are hydrogenated starch molecules which are a byproduct of grain processing.

-These sugar alcohols are manufactured by the three large agribusiness companies: SPI Polyols, Roquette America, Inc. and Archer Daniels Midland.
-Having saturated world with high fructose corn syrup, these giant corn-producing companies have now turned to hydrogenated corn starch molecules as yet another way to wring profits out of surplus corn.
+These sugar alcohols are manufactured by the three large agribusiness companies: SPI Polyols, Roquette America, Inc. and Archer Daniels Midland, the same companies that saturated world with high fructose corn syrup.
+These giant corn-producing companies produce hydrogenated corn starch molecules as yet another way to wring profits out of surplus corn.

-Despite wrapper claims, these sugar alcohols are metabolized.
+Despite the FDA's approval and wrapper claims, these sugar alcohols are metabolized.
 Each gram of a sugar alcohol turns into anywhere from less than 1 to as much as 3 calories.
-Erythritol comes in lowest, delivering less than one calorie per gram.
-Maltitol--the sugar alcohol found in most "low carb" foods is the highest, delivering 3 calories per gram.
-That is only a bit less than 4 calories you find in regular sugar and starch.
+Erythritol, which is expensive and almost never found in "diabetic" or "low carb" snack foods, comes in lowest, delivering less than one calorie per gram--less than a quarter of the carbs in a teaspoon of table sugar.
+Maltitol--the most frequently used sugar alcohol--provides the most carbs--3 calories per gram.
+That is only one gram less than the 4 calories you find in regular sugar and starch.

 It is because these sugar alcohols can be metabolized as carbohydrates that US law requires that they be reported as carbohydrates on nutritional labels and why their calories are included in calorie counts.

-Small print on back of these label explains that fiber and sugar alcohols have a "negligible effect on blood sugar".
-This, they suggest means that you can ignore them, and magically converts foods that have 24 grams of carbs--and the associated calories--into foods with a diet-friendly 3 grams.
+This ruse has been so successful, the company went on to license the use of this phrase and the Atkins "A" to other companies so that they too could continue deluding customers about the carb content of their foods.
+Atkins gets away with this because they include small print on back of these label explains that fiber and sugar alcohols have a "negligible effect on blood sugar".
+This, they suggest, means that you can ignore them and magically converts foods that have 23 grams of carbs--and the associated calories--into foods with a diet-friendly 3 grams.

-Lying Labels?The reason for this, is quite simply, that sugar alcohols, particularly Maltitol, the one that is most common in these products, can have a very significant impact on blood sugar.
+Sugar Alcohols Do Raise Blood Sugar for All But People with Completely Normal Blood SugarAll sugar alcohols save Erythritol, and particularly Maltitol, the most commonly used sugar alcohol, can have a very significant impact on blood sugar.
 This isn't speculation.
 It's a fact.
+These engineered starches digest more slowly than table sugar and corn syrup, but over a period from 2 to 4 hours they can digest.
 Many people with diabetes, who track any rise in their blood sugar with a blood sugar meter, find that these products cause a significant rise in their blood sugar, contrary to the label claims.

 I'm one of them.
 My blood sugar rises almost as high when I eat a maltitol-sweetened Russell Stover "No Sugar" candy as it does if I eat a regular Russell Stover candy of same size.
 The only difference is that it takes two hours for the blood sugar rise to occur when I eat the "no sugar" candy compared to the one hour that it takes when I eat regular candy.
 So much for "truth in labeling."